-If you are flying into Leh, chances are you already know that the best views are on the A side windows and while going back, it is the F side window you clamour for!
+If you are flying into Leh, chances are you already know that the best views are on the A side windows and while coming back, it is the F side window you clamor for!
 Flying over the Karakoram Range is an experience you never get tired of.
 This was my third landing at Leh, the first visit being a road trip, and I was still glued to the window!

 Beautiful Roads in Ladakh

 In Ladakh the journey is the destination.
 I visited various tourist attractions, like the confluence, Spituk Monastery, Hundarman etc. but it is the scenery along the road that holds me in thrall!
 If I could have it my way, I would stop the vehicle every few meters to click a picture.
 But as I could not have it my way, I could click nonstop from the moving vehicle.

 The Axis Dil Se is a fabulous project as it aimed to provide much needed recreation and learning to young minds.
 I gathered from various discussions that people who can afford, send their kids to private schools in faraway places.
 So, any attempt to raise the standard of the village schools is to be appreciated as the kids don’t need to get separated from their family at a young age.
 Axis Dil Se along with 17 Thousand ft Foundation has tried to raise the standards throughout the Ladakh region.

 Axis Bank’s business leaders along with young management trainees participated in the program.
 17 Thousand ft Foundation also had a big team of local experts on the ground to support the project.

 The Kids are Awesome

 For me the biggest joy was interacting with the kids in their schools.
 The first school that I visited was the Government Middle School in Drass.
 The kids presented a fabulous cultural show.
 I could see the involvement of their teachers too!
 But what impressed me most was their laughter, they would roar in unison at the smallest thing, like a scuffle during the musical chair!